What You Should Know About Taxes and Factoring

 What Is Invoice Factoring?

-Discount rates generally range from 10-20% of the invoice value.
-The balance, less the factoring fees, is given once the customers pay the factoring company.
+Discount rates generally range from 10 to 20% of the invoice value.
+The balance, minus a small factoring fee, is released to your business once your customer pays the factoring company.

 Many companies use factoring because it helps speed up access to financial assets, including receiving payments for outstanding invoices.
 Invoice payment terms have an impact on the length of days you receive payment.
 Most of the time, payment terms range from between 30 to 90 days, leading to cash flow issues.